 - Off-Road Vehicles (ORVs) are prohibited in this park.
 ORVs include ATVs, off-road motorcycles, snowmobiles and side-by-sides.

-All campsite reservations must be made through Discover Camping.
+All campsite reservations must be made the BC Parks reservations system.
 When reservations are not available, all campsites function as first-come, first-served.

 Maps and Brochures

 - Campground Map [PDF] (Dec.
 5, 2018)